-For more information, call 480/965-2987 or stop by the Student Services Office at NUR 108.
-Interested students should also call the Barrett Honors College at 480/965-2359.
+For more information, call 480/965-2987, or stop by the Student Services Office.
+Interested students should also call the Barrett Honors College at 480/965-4033.

-Continuing and Extended Education Program.
+The Academy for Continuing Education Program.
 The Continuing and Extended Education Program presents a variety of credit and noncredit offerings at ASU campuses, employer work sites, or electronically.
-These offerings are designed to assist practicing registered nurses in maintaining and enriching their competencies, broadening their scientific knowledge base, and enhancing their skills in adapting to the changing health care environment.
+These offerings are designed to assist practicing registered nurses and other healthcare professionals in maintaining and enriching their competencies, broadening their scientific knowledge base, and enhancing their skills in adapting to the changing health care environment.
 Programs are organized in response to both the health care needs of populations and the learning needs of nurses engaged in a variety of professional roles and clinical specialties.

-Some offerings are multidisciplinary and are open to non-RNs.
-For descriptions of continuing and extended education offerings, call the Continuing and Extended Education Program, College of Nursing, at 480/965-7431, send e-mail to conceep@asu.edu, or access the program's Web site at nursing.asu.edu/ce.
+For descriptions of continuing and extended education offerings, call the College of Nursing, at 480/965-7431 or access the program's Web site at nursing.asu.edu/ace.

 Academic Nursing Centers.
-The College of Nursing administers four Academic Nursing Centers: Community Service Health Clinic in Scottsdale; Breaking the Cycle Community Healthcare in Phoenix; and Escalante Health Clinic and Westside Community Health Center in Tempe.
+The College of Nursing administers three Academic Nursing Centers: Community Service Health Clinic in Scottsdale; Breaking the Cycle Community Healthcare in Phoenix; and Escalante Health Clinic in Tempe.
 Nurse practitioners provide primary care with an emphasis on promotion of wellness to families and individuals of all ages.
 The centers also serve as learning sites for both master's and baccalaureate nursing students.
+For more information, access the centers' Web site at nursing.asu.edu/anc.

 American Indian Students United for Nursing (ASUN).

 The ASUN project was established in the fall of 1990 through a grant from the Indian Health Service.
 The purpose of ASUN is to increase the number of Native Americans studying nursing at ASU and the number of nurses providing care to Native American communities.
-This is being accomplished through special recruitments and providing programs to help the students successfully complete their studies in nursing.
+This is being accomplished through special recruitments and by providing programs to help the students successfully complete their studies in nursing.
 ASUN services include academic advising, tutoring, and computer access.
 General information is provided regarding American Indian student resources, periodic Pow Wows, Blessings, luncheons, and similar activities.
 For more information, call the ASUN office at 480/965-0123.